Sitthikorn214/Portfolio/README.md

-# My Portfolio
-# #🧠 I'm currently learning Html css
+I'm learning about html css js and github